sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  The object is something like a cow, a pot, etc., and knowledge itself is not in the

-form of a cow and so [on](॑# "Unlike the Buddhist Vijñānavādin who subscribes to this view."). “aṇupracayaviśeṣātmā"=that whose essence is a special kind of conglomeration of atoms, i.e.,parts of subtle elements.A cow, a pot, etc., is the support of the mind and that object is a particular kind of arrangement of the subtle elements.
+form of a cow and so on[^1291]. “aṇupracayaviśeṣātmā"=that whose essence is a special kind of conglomeration of atoms, i.e.,parts of subtle elements.A cow, a pot, etc., is the support of the mind and that object is a particular kind of arrangement of the subtle elements.

+[^1291]: ॑# "Unlike the Buddhist Vijñānavādin who subscribes to this view."

  Thus it is said that [this](http://# "This particular arrangement.") is the common property of the subtle elements of its own essence and not different from them just like the hood, coils, etc., are not different from the snake.